Skip to content

-Today’s abortion restrictions disproportionately impact communities of color as well as people earning low incomes, who identify as LGBTQIA+, and whose first language is not English.
-These populations already experience complex historical, social, economic, and systemic factors that worsen health outcomes – like poverty, racism in the health care system, a lack of culturally representative care providers, and other discriminatory health care practices.
-Now, in addition, communities face even greater barriers to accessing abortion and other reproductive health care, deepening disparities in health and wealth.
+Today’s abortion restrictions disproportionately impact historically marginalized communities – especially communities of color, as well as people earning low incomes, who identify as LGBTQIA+, and whose first language is not English.
+These communities face even greater barriers to accessing abortion and other reproductive health care, deepening disparities in health and wealth.

 Abortion restrictions disproportionately impact communities of color, worsening systemic inequities.